 - Justified with Empel, who suffered a Career-Ending Injury long ago.
 He only joins you after you make him a prosthetic arm, and his personal quests make it clear he has a long way to go to recover the power he once had.

 - Philosopher's Stone: This returns as one of the items you can create through synthesis.
 It doesn't play a role in the plot this time, though a subquest to learn an ability for Empel does require you to create one.
 It's a powerful item to use in synthesis and is also a great item for farming gems.

-- Reality Ensues: Regarding the current state of society, behavior of a government during a crisis, and the lack of accurate recordings of events.
+- Poor Communication Kills: Regarding the current state of society, behavior of a government during a crisis, and the lack of accurate recordings of events.
 Rather than people that lived through it knowing the situation, the Klint government covered up all of their failures so that there is almost no information on their fall to the point where the citizens, troops, and anyone not at the top of their leadership who died back then knew what was happening.
 Because the lower level leadership blindly spread orders not to do certain things without knowing why, the citizens ignorance morphed them into Kurken's irrational taboo system and made it hard for the protagonists to piece anything together even with outside help and direct testimony from someone who was alive at the time.
 The military personnel stationed at the tower to draw away the ravenous hordes had no idea what they were defending against, only that they were monsters and that how badly the battle was going meant they would die horribly.
 Tao doesn't get useful information out of their logs until he reads a note directly from the alchemist leading the Underworld project.
 Even then, the purpose behind the actions confessed to in that log had to be deduced by Ryza via circumstantial evidence.

 - Running Gag: Barrel!
 Like so many other Atelier protagonists, Ryza is really excited whenever you stop and investigate a barrel.